5l1v3r1/NAT-Coin/README.md

 # Instructions

 ### How to use a node
-It is actualy pretty simple, all you have to do is double click on the `node.py` file and your done unless you used the installer, then you just have to launch it via the app menu, if everythig is working then it should just show a black screen.
+It is actualy pretty simple, all you have to do is double click on the `node.py` file and your done, if everythig is working then it should just show a black screen.
 If there is an error then just raise an issue.

 ### How to use the Wallet
 Launch the wallet like the node and enter the password you set during the first time setup, then it will present you some options chose one and then follow the instructions.
 If there is an error on screen then raise an issue